rich-lab/hodux/README.md

 :rocket:Simple reactive React global state management.
 Made with ES6 Proxies.

-> Inspired by [react-easy-state](https://github.com/solkimicreb/react-easy-state) but considered for React Hooks.

 ## :sparkles:Introduction

 Hodux is a reactive global state management solution for React which supports both Hooks and Class, it has only 2 core APIs and quit easy to learn.